 Participant inclusion criteria

-2. We will include participants regardless of their capacity to provide informed consent, although the study is designed to protect all participants and include them only if they find the research acceptable.
+2. Participants will be included regardless of their capacity to provide informed consent, although the study is designed to protect all participants and include them only if they find the research acceptable

-4. We do not plan to stratify inclusion by age group (as most of those living in residential care will be either physically or mentally frail, all will be at some increased risk of dehydration), or by gender (although the samples are likely to be weighted towards women, as more care home residents are women).
-While we are aiming for a representative sample of care home residents, we will not exclude any interested participants on this basis.
-Our sample of care home residents is likely to be rather less frail than the average resident as those with better physical and cognitive capacities are more likely to feel able to participate, but we will collect a small amount of data on all residents in the homes we work in to assess the representativeness of our study sample.
+4. The trialists do not plan to stratify inclusion by age group (as most of those living in residential care will be either physically or mentally frail, all will be at some increased risk of dehydration), or by gender (although the samples are likely to be weighted towards women, as more care home residents are women).
+While they are aiming for a representative sample of care home residents, they will not exclude any interested participants on this basis.
+The sample of care home residents is likely to be rather less frail than the average resident as those with better physical and cognitive capacities are more likely to feel able to participate, but they will collect a small amount of data on all residents in the homes we work in to assess the representativeness of the study sample.

 Target number of participants

 Participant exclusion criteria

 1. Those who the care home manager is aware have been diagnosed with renal failure or heart failure, as fluid physiology changes with these conditions (and fluid retention is more likely)